 The wires for your trellis should be made to bypass the post not through a hole in the middle.
 If branches are a little higher or lower its easy enough to raise or lower the wire.

 This Dwarf Newtown Pippin was initially V trained at the bottom wire, the branches tied to bamboo.
 The left arm grew all the way to the post and so it was lowered to the bottom wire, The right arm didn't grow enough so we left it in a more verticle position so it might continue to lengthen.
-As branches are lowered they lengthen less and put more energy into fruit production.
+As branches are lowered they lengthen less and put more energy into fruit production (branches are lowered to the horizontal position in fall where they will stiffen over the following winter).
 The central stem was trained straight up toward the second wire and will be pruned just above next spring.

 This Montmorency cherry will be trained as a multiple verticle cordon and then used as the basic model of that type of espalier.
 Later we may graft several varieties of sweet cherry onto each of the verticle cordons.
 Click the picture for a larger version and check the date this picture was taken in the lower right hand corner.

-Customers always take the best trained plants leaving plants behind that turn out to be much more interestingly shaped.
+Customers always buy the best trained plants leaving plants behind that have some fault.
 We insert our 7 gallon espalier trained fruit trees into 45 gallon pots surrounded with compost.
-Click on the picture for a larger image you can save as wallpaper and our training method becomes obvious but a quick explanation follows.
+We train these faulty ones into our best espalier because they end up more rustic and interesting.
+Click on the picture for a larger image you can save as wallpaper.

 In the fall the V trained branches will be lowered and tied to the lowest piece of bamboo.
 In later years this procedure can be repeated to train a horizontal T, verticle growth on the lower branches are cut back to 3 nodes and later 2 to form fruiting spurs.
 The cherry trees will be trained to multiple verticle cordon by allowing several verticles to grow from each of the lowest arms.